sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 View and manage integration resources just like all of your other Sensu resources: in the [web UI][9], with [sensuctl][10], or with the Sensu [API][11].

+## TODO: Portability

+Need to explain that integration definitions are portable and are part of Sensu's monitoring as code solution.

+- No namespaces in SENSU RESOURCE definitions

 ## Use secrets in integrations

 The Sensu Catalog integrations are preconfigured to use Sensu's `Env` secrets provider for sensitive information the integrations might require, like passwords and API tokens.